Perth Trialling Autonomous Vehicles

 Autonomous vehicles have been a hot topic for a few years now, whether it’s the talk of the early adoption of autonomous delivery vehicles and trucks, or for their successful use on West Australian mine sites (Rio Tinto has now moved one billion tonnes of material in the Pilbara with driverless trucks!)

 What you may not know is that Perth is actually the epicentre of automated vehicle technology breakthroughs and trials.

 The RAC (one of our insurance partners) is continuing to test and evaluate a fully autonomous, electric shuttle bus on the South Perth foreshore, which to date has seen 10,700 people book a ride on the innovative bus.
 Off the back of this trial, Perth is set to become the first Australian city and one of the first places in the world to trial on-demand driverless cars capable of picking up passengers.

 Operating in much the same way as ride-sharing services like Uber, customers will be able to order a ride using a smart-phone app.
 A self-driving car will then arrive to take them wherever they need to go, yep- with no driver!

 The WA Government has partnered with the RAC and the French company behind the technology, NAVYA, to bring several driverless cars to the state for testing this year.
 Perth was one of only three cities chosen for the trial, the others being Paris and a US city yet to be announced.
 These autonomous vehicles are set to arrive in April 2018 and will be tested on private roads before being taken onto city streets later in the year.

-Members of the public who are interested will be able to sign up to take part of the trial, which will have an RAC chaperone onboard who can override the computer systems if needed.
+Members of the public who are interested will be able to sign up to take part in the trial, which will have a RAC chaperone onboard who can override the computer systems if needed.